MrEx3cut0r/HiddenSharing/README.md

-# Temporary-files
+# HiddenSharing
-temporary file saver pet-project on Python + FastAPI
+App for safe and anonymouse file sharing